 Bob Jones University certifies the academic achievement of its students through the awarding of course credits and, ultimately, formal degrees.
 Employers, graduate schools and other entities outside of BJU rely upon academic degrees to verify the knowledge and qualifications possessed by university graduates.
 As such, BJU maintains procedures to ensure that only those students who have completed their academic requirements in accordance with all university policies receive course credits or degrees.
-Despite these efforts, it is possible that some students who are ineligible to receive course credit or a degree may-because of administrative error, fraud or other misconduct-be erroneously awarded credit or a degree in question, regardless of the amount of time that has passed since the certification was issued.
+Despite these efforts, it is possible that some students who are ineligible to receive course credit or a degree may-because of administrative error, fraud or other misconduct-be erroneously awarded credit or a degree before the violation is discovered.
+In such cases, BJU reserves the right to revoke the credit or degree in question, regardless of the amount of time that has passed since the certification was issued.
 For the guidelines by which BJU processes credit or degree revocation for fraudulent application, academic dishonesty, disciplinary misconduct and administrative error, see Policy Volume V on the university intranet.